Center for Corporate Climate Leadership

-Why is there a threshold of $100 million in revenues for businesses, and of $100 million in budget for governmental entities and academic organizations?
+Why is there a threshold of $100 million in revenues for corporate entities, and of $100 million in budget for governmental entities and academic organizations?

 While all actions taken to reduce GHG emissions and enhance climate resilience are important, this program focuses on motivating and recognizing those organizations that may yield the largest impacts through their efforts.
-A threshold was also implemented to ensure that volunteer judging panels would be able to provide an adequate review for each application.
+A threshold was also implemented to ensure that volunteer expert review panels would be able to provide an adequate evaluation of each application.

 What constitutes an aggressive GHG reduction goal?

 Applicants are expected to demonstrate that their goals are sufficiently aggressive and beyond business as usual in the applicant's sector.
 The determination of an aggressive goal may vary for different sectors and for different organizations depending on a variety of factors.
 For instance, GHG intensity tends to decrease over time in most sectors as equipment is replaced with newer, more efficient technology.
 This trend can be rapid in sectors where capital stock turns over quickly, and much slower in traditional manufacturing sectors.
-The rate of intensity improvement can also be affected by the growth rate of the sector.
 At the same time, organizations within the same sector can have different GHG emissions sources and a wide range of reduction opportunities.
 In addition, some organizations have undertaken GHG reduction activities prior to announcing public GHG targets, which should be taken into consideration when evaluating an organization's goal.

 What tools or resources are available to help assess whether a GHG reduction goal is aggressive?

 This resource provides organizations with a transparent and publicly available benchmarking tool to help evaluate and establish new or existing GHG goals.
-This model was created under EPA's former Climate Leaders program as a tool for projecting business-as-usual GHG intensity improvements in order to assess GHG reduction goals set by companies participating in the program.
-The model incorporates best available forecast data on energy consumption and economic production output from a variety of publicly available sources and has been updated and enhanced with data from 2011 and can project out goals to 2018.
+This model was originally created as a tool for projecting business-as-usual GHG intensity improvements in order to assess GHG reduction goals set by companies participating in the Climate Leaders program.
+The model incorporates best available forecast data on energy consumption and economic production output from a variety of publicly available sources.

 Do the Climate Leadership Awards allow for recognition of the goals set by Climate Leaders during their participation in EPA's former Climate Leaders program?